justinwlin/copypartyRunpod/README.md

 **YOU MUST BE ABLE TO ACCESS A TERMINAL ON YOUR POD** to do this.
 Web terminal or a terminal in jupyter notebook, or however you do it.

-You know if you have access to the web terminal if you see this when you click "COnnect" on your pod page.
+You know if you have access to the web terminal if you see this when you click "Connect" on your pod page.
 ![Add HTTP](webterminal.png)